-A non-controlling interest in a subsidiary of the Group represents the portion of the equity (net assets) in the subsidiary not directly attributable to the Group.
-Non-controlling interests are presented as a separate component of equity on the Consolidated Balance Sheet and net income and other comprehensive income are attributed to controlling and non-controlling interests.
+A non-controlling interest in a subsidiary of the Group represents the portion of the equity (net assets) in the subsidiary not directly or indirectly attributable to the Group.
+Non-controlling interests are presented as a separate component of equity on the Consolidated Statements of Financial Position and net income and other comprehensive income are attributed to controlling and non-controlling interests.